This Instant Pot Chicken and Rice recipe makes a one-pot meal with moist tender chicken and creamy wild rice in less than 30 minutes.

 - You can add additional broth to make soup.

-I hope this recipe will get your instant pot off of the shelf and show you how easy it is to use.
+I hope this easy Chicken and Rice recipe will get your instant pot off of the shelf and show you how easy it is to use.
 If this recipe doesn’t this Instant Pot Pulled Pork Taco recipe and our 4-ingredient Tomatillo Rice surely will!
-You’ll be amazed at what this baby can do!

 Thank you from the bottom of my heart for spending some time with me today!